 On a vacation to Virginia Beach, they discovered a spit of sand, known as the Outer Banks.
 After an abbreviated business meeting and a decision to follow his intuition, Perry welcomed his family to their new home, North Carolina.
 They ran the Point Harbor Restaurant at the foot of the Wright Memorial Bridge for ten years, serving breakfast, lunch and dinner.
 People of all walks of life and from all over the region, flocked to the new home of Greek and coastal cuisine.
 Their famed "corn cakes" are still the topic of conversation amongst those with memories of the Point Harbor.
 Just months into a planned break from the restaurant business, Perry sat up in bed one night and told Kiki..."I've got it.
 We'll sell pancakes and we'll call the place Stack 'em High."
 She asked how he planned on making a living on pancakes and he answered they would sell some other items as well, "you know, so forth."
 So in 1981, Stack 'em High Pancakes and So Forth was born.
 The concept was honed in a matter of days, the land was purchased and the building was built in less than three months.
-Now, over thirty years later, we are proud to be making a living on pancakes and so forth.
+Now, nearly forty years later, we are proud to be making a living on pancakes and so forth.

 Travel and music are two of our loves.
 Having spent time visiting other places around the world we appreciate what it means to start the day with a hot drink and a great meal.
 Once you've got your foundation in order there's nothing like good music to set your life in motion.
 A few of our favorite bands that have our ear at the moment include: Colin Hay, U2, Sam Bush and David Grisman, Mandolin Orange (a new bluegrass duo out of Chapel Hill), Coldplay, the Dead.
 We'd love to hear a bit more about your tastes so feel free to get in touch and say hello!